 Deadlines for withdrawals

 If you are over 70½ and still working, you can generally delay your MRDs from your 401(k) until you retire.2 For all subsequent years, distributions must be made annually by December 31.
 Fidelity customers must complete MRD transactions by December 30 in 2016 as the deadline falls on a weekend.
-Remember to allow time for any trades to settle if you are selling investments to take your MRD.
+Remember to allow time for any trades to settle if you are selling investments to take your MRD.*

-Failure to withdraw the MRD annually by the applicable deadline may result in substantial tax penalties, as much as 50% of the amount not distributed.
+Failure to withdraw the MRD annually by the applicable deadline may result in substantial tax penalties, which can equal 50% of the amount not distributed.
 All withdrawals of earnings and pretax contributions are taxed as ordinary income.

 - Set up automatic MRDs from your Fidelity IRA (login required).